hughperkins/VeriGPU/README.md

 # Vision

 Experiment with writing some very simple toy processor, maybe GPU, targeting ASIC synthesis.
-I don't actually intend to run synthesis myself, but I intend to do what I can to verify somehow that synthesis would work ok, timings ok, etc.
+I don't actually intend to tape this out myself, but I intend to do what I can to verify somehow that tape-out would work ok, timings ok, etc.

 Loosely compliant with RISC-V ISA.
-Where RISC-V conflicts with designing for a GPU setting, we break with RISC-V. Concretely, we are using unified registers, i.e. same registers for both integers and floating point.
-CPUs keep the integer and float files separate, so that floats regs are near fp apu, and integer regs are near int apu; but on a GPU, the dominant locality we are concerned about is a single hardware thread, of which there are thousands.
-In addition, we use standard load and store instructions for moving floats to and from memory, rather than load-fp and store-fp.
+Where RISC-V conflicts with designing for a GPU setting, we break with RISC-V.

 # Simulation Workflow